Wyver-Solutions/wyveracademy/_pages/08c-level-3-submission-guidelines.md

 You will either receive a **pass** or a **referral**.

 A referral will come with some feedback, and the opportunity to resubmit once more.
+There will be a resubmission fee.